aitormagan/udacity-ml-engineer-operationalizing-aws-ml-project/README.md

 ![image](images/lambda-role.png)

 As can be seen, the lambda has two policies attached.
 The first one allows the lambda to be executed properly.
 The second one allows the lambda to call the endpoint.
-However, the last policy is very permissive as it also allows the lambda to invoke many other actions in SageMaker such as creating notebook instances or generating new training jobs.
+However, the last policy is very permissive as it also allows the lambda to invoke many other actions in SageMaker, such as creating notebook instances or generating new training jobs.
 The most appropriate thing here is to create a custom policy which will allow the lambda only to call the endpoint we have created.
 This would be a valid example for our case:

 ```json
 {